popelucha/ESSLLI-2025/01_knowledge_graphs/README.md

 ---

+## Why KGs?
+Aren't tables enough?

+* Yes, in many cases.
+* KGs can easily model complex relationships.
+  * if the entities are similar in some aspects but very different in others.
+* Tables have to be designed *a priori*, extension is difficult.
+* KGs can *reveal* existing but hidden information by connecting records (rows) in tables.

+---

+## Automatic Conversion?
+Yes!

+* Let's try OpenRefine

+---

 ## Summary

-* Unstructured data mean streams of characters, but they can be structured for us - humans.
+* Unstructured data mean streams of characters, but still they can be structured for us - humans.
 * Structured data are used to model a domain/event/part of our world.
 *  Knowledge graphs are a popular model because they are:
   *  easily processed by algorithms
   *  still readable for humans
+* Tables can be a source for knowledge graphs